PathwayCommons/guide/src/collections/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.Rmd

 ![image]({{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
-Workflow step goals.</strong> Gene Set Enrichment Analysis (GSEA) attempts to answer the question: Can alterations in sets of related genes (e.g. pathways) be inferred from the underlying changes in gene expression?
-The GSEA we will apply requires a list where each gene is assigned a unique rank from differential expression testing along with a database of candidate gene sets to test.
+Workflow step goals.</strong> Gene Set Enrichment Analysis (GSEA) attempts to answer the question: Can we summarize changes in gene expression as a list of altered pathways?
+Here we provide GSEA with a list where each gene is assigned a rank based upon differential expression testing along with a database of candidate gene sets to test.
 The goal of this workflow step will be to obtain two reports, each describing the gene sets up-regulated in either of the input sample classes.
 </div>

 ## <a href="#background" name="background">II.
 Background</a>